betaflight/betaflight.com/docs/wiki/configurator/auxiliary-tab.md

 Modes are used to enable or disable features and trigger FC actions using AUX channels switches.
 Modes are enabled when Ranges or Links are active.

 - **Ranges** - activate when the receiver channel matches the specified input values.
+A receiver channel that gives a reading between a range min/max will activate the mode.

 - **Links** - activate when another linked Mode is active.

 Multiple Ranges, Links can be matched, combined using boolean AND or OR operators to combine activation conditions for a Mode.

+The Category arrange modes in groups, at Cloud build only groups defined in builded firmware are enabled.
+At local build all groups are enabled.

 ### Mode Types